-The cellular level pilot of the Joint Design of Advanced Computing Solutions for Cancer (JDACS4C) program focuses on developing predictive models, both computational and experimental, to improve pre-clinical therapeutic drug screening.
+The cellular level pilot (Pilot 1) of the Joint Design of Advanced Computing Solutions for Cancer (JDACS4C) program focused on developing predictive models, both computational and experimental, to improve pre-clinical therapeutic drug screening.

-The pilot team uses advanced computational technologies including machine and deep learning to rapidly develop, test, and validate predictive pre-clinical drug efficacy models, in collaboration with NCI’s Patient-Derived Models Repository.
+The pilot team used advanced computational technologies including machine and deep learning to rapidly develop, test, and validate predictive pre-clinical drug efficacy models in collaboration with NCI’s Patient-Derived Models Repository.

-The goal of this pilot is to accelerate the identification of promising new treatment options for precision oncology.
+The goal of this pilot was to accelerate the identification of promising new treatment options for precision oncology.

-With shared expertise across the JDACS4C collaboration, this pilot is jointly led by:
+With shared expertise across the JDACS4C collaboration, this pilot was jointly led by:

-- Dr. James Doroshow, NCI, Director, Division of Cancer Treatment and Diagnosis
+- Dr. James Doroshow, Director, Division of Cancer Treatment and Diagnosis, NCI

-- Dr. Yvonne Evrard, NCI, Frederick National Laboratory for Cancer Research
+- Dr. Yvonne Evrard, NCI's Frederick National Laboratory for Cancer Research

-- Rick Stevens, Department of Energy, Argonne National Laboratory
+- Rick Stevens, Argonne National Laboratory, Department of Energy